zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Preferably there would also be an indication of any active invite codes and the option to cancel them or extend their validity.

+FIXME: if the inviter is behind restricted cone NAT or worse, they'll only be able to receive handshakes from non-friends via TCP relays, right?
+That isn't very nice...
+Could we adapt the DHTPK mechanism as an alternative to a handshake?

+TODO: rather than require the invitee to know both our ID pubkey and an invite code, why not include the ID pubkey in the announcement?

 ### Public announcements
 Public bots typically want to accept all connections.
 This can be implemented by distributing an invite code with no limit on its validity.
 We term as